Member LoginDividend CushionValue Trap |

 ---

 A number of high dividend yielding equities may also be very capital-market dependent (i.e. REITs, MLPs, overleveraged cyclicals, and the like), meaning they depend heavily on the capital markets to be widely open and available to keep paying their dividends/distributions, where on the other hand, entities such as Apple (AAPL) or Microsoft (MSFT) that have huge net cash positions and strong expected future free cash flows may not care much if the markets even closed for the next 5 years.
 This is partly why we like net cash rich and strong free cash flow generating enterprises so much.
 They don't have much capital-market dependency and credit risk, the absence of which helps to support their equity prices during times of crises, as was revealed during the COVID-19 swoon.
-It's no surprise to us why large cap growth has dominated 2020, even on a risk-adjusted basis, as shown below.
+It's no surprise to us why large cap growth has dominated returns the past few years.
+A large cap growth ETF, for example, is up over 140% during the past five years on a price-only basis.

 ---